lockss/lockss-rtd-manual/docs/appendix/lcap-ssl.rst

 Interactive Tool
 ================

 1. Bring up a LOCKSS stack, either in the production environment or ``runcluster``.
-In the UI, select :menuselection:`DebugPanel --> Generate LCAP Keys`.
+In the UI, select :menuselection:`DebugPanel --> Generate LCAP SSL Keys`.

 2. Enter the hostname of each of the LOCKSS boxes in the :guilabel:`Hostnames` text box, then click the :guilabel:`Generate Keystores` button.
 A .tgz or a .zip file will be generated and offered for download.
 This file will contain the private keystore and password file for each host, as well as the shared public keystore.